apache/airflow/docs/howto/operator/google/cloud/cloud_build.rst

 CloudBuildCreateBuildOperator
 -----------------------------

 Starts a build with the specified configuration.
+This generated build ID of the created build, as the result of this operator, is not idempotent.

 For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_build.CloudBuildCreateBuildOperator`